Temple Israel University

 We are thrilled to announce a live Q&A with Rabbi Micah D. Greenstein featuring Rabbi Steve Leder, senior rabbi of Los Angeles’ Wilshire Boulevard Temple, discussing his book, “The Beauty of What Remains: How Our Greatest Fear Becomes Our Greatest Gift.”

 “It’s a heartfelt narrative filled with laughter and tears and the wisdom of millennia and modernity,” said Rabbi Greenstein.
 “Ultimately, it’s an acknowledgment of the profound truth made real during COVID that if we can understand loss and death, we can learn how to truly live.”
-A link to join the Q&A will be available soon.
-Please stay tuned!
+Click here to register.

 A Mindful 2021: Three-part series with Greg Graber

 2020 has been a tough year.
 Greg will help you de-stress and get focused for a better, more mindful 2021.
 Join us for this three-part series on Tuesday, Jan.
-12, 19, and 26.
-All thirty-minute sessions start at 7 PM via Zoom.
+19 and 26, and Feb.
+2 All thirty-minute sessions start at 7 PM via Zoom.
 Participate in all three or just one.
 It’s up to you!
-Please CLICK HERE to register.
+Please Click here to register.
 Questions?
 Email Lynn Owen.

 Talking To Children About Death and Loss